humoroushorse/dnd/pydnd/docs/tutorial/alembic.md

 from dnd import schemas
 from dnd.core import settings
-from dnd.database.base import Base from sqlalchemy import engine_from_config, pool
+from dnd.database.base import Base from sqlalchemy import engine_from_config, pool, text

 # this is the Alembic Config object, which provides
 # access to the values within the .ini file in use.